kahlil/grunt-tutorial-02-package-json/README.md

-# grunt-tutorials
+# Grunt Basics: package.json

-reveal.js slides I use for Grunt screencasts and tutorials.
+This repository contains the source files for the presentation and the script used in the screencast.